safwen511/solis-io/README.md

 ```

 `block_rq_issue` stores an issue timestamp and sanitized metadata in bounded BPF maps. `block_rq_complete` looks up the same opaque request identity, calculates latency, and updates fixed host, device/operation, and cgroup/device/operation aggregates.

+The measured interval is Linux block-request issue-to-completion latency on the host.
+It is not HTTP latency, database execution time, guest-visible device latency, or an exact physical-media service-time measurement.
+The live-impact harness reports application timing separately so those evidence layers are not conflated.

 The request identity is used only inside the kernel as a bounded correlation key.
 Raw request addresses, bio pointers, blkcg pointers, cgroup pointers, and other kernel addresses are never emitted to userspace or JSON.